angadbajwa23/Customer_Segmentation_using_RFM_Analysis/README.md

 ### Execution and results
 Run the ipynb file.
 It consists of EDA as well as customer segmentation using RFM.

-Data insights and company action for different customers are mention in the ppt named Presentation.
+Data insights and company action for different customers are mentioned in the ppt named Presentation.

-The Output folder contains three excel sheets each consisting of the customer ID of the champions, potential customers and customers who need attention.
+The Output folder contains three excel sheets each consisting of the customer IDs of the champions, potential customers and customers who need attention.